o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 ![\[component card warning state\]](/images/tools-ui/component-card-warning-state.png)

-Set a warning state on the card header\.
+Set a warning state on the card header.

 **Note**
-You can independently set the disabled state and warning state\.
+You can independently set the disabled state and warning state.

  **Example**